JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Let us implement the same feature inside the PostView component where the user card shows up upon hovering on the post Author

 ### Invalidating data
-- Perhaps I should create an array with all the url patterns so that I can clean up the code, or create a function for the invalidation where I pass the current url
+- Perhaps I should create an array with all the url patterns so that I can clean up the code, or create a function for the invalidation where I pass the current url #DONE